irregular-rhomboid/irregular-rhomboid.github.io/_posts/2023-05-31-julia-modelling-network-systems.md

 Let's summarize what we discussed in this post.

 - When hand-crafting ODE functions, `@views` is your friend.
 So is `mul!`.
 It can be difficult to get rid of all the allocations in some cases, though.
 - ModelingToolkit is pretty good, but doesn't seem to handle large matrices of parameters well.
 Maybe I'm using it wrong, so it seems worth experimenting with.
 When debugging, `scalarize` is your friend.
+Beware compilation times.
 - NetworkDynamics adds a bit of boilerplate, for seemingly lackluster performance.
 Admittedly it's designed with heterogeneous systems like power networks in mind, but it seems like ModelingToolkit could do that job better.
 It should be noted that comparing it to `mul!` is a bit unfair, as the latter is heavily optimized.
 I suspect the adequate use of a [few macros](https://opensourc.es/blog/matrix-multiplication-performance/) could help here.

 Over all, each of the approaches covered here has its strengths and weaknesses.
 I will very likely come back to this with a more comprehensive set of benchmarks, comparing the effects of various options and optimizations, as well as more than just the function evaluations.

 ## Appendix

-I've kept a bunch of experimental details out of this post.
-In particular, I didn't say anything about the memory allocations, which actually follow a similar pattern as the execution times.
-See [the code](https://github.com/irregular-rhomboid/network-dynamics) for more.

-The difference between using Sparse and Dense matmuls is obviously highly dependent on the actual graph being used.
-A draft of this post used Erdos-Renyi graphs for the second benchmark, in which case both matmuls were about even as the Laplacian matrix wasn't sparse enough.
+In the making of this post, I made a number of rookie mistakes.
+I list the biggest ones here for the record.

 I initially made the mistake of putting my parameters in arrays instead of tuples.
 This can dramatically affect performance.
 Always use tuples.

+Another mistake was running the first benchmark in a Jupyter notebook.
+For some reason, the results are slightly different there.
+In particular, the hand-crafted versions outperform ModelingToolkit (on my laptop).
+Be careful what environment you're running your benchmarks on.

+The difference between using Sparse and Dense matmuls is obviously highly dependent on the actual graph being used.
+A draft of this post used Erdos-Renyi graphs for the second benchmark, in which case both matmuls were about even as the Laplacian matrix wasn't sparse enough.

 As was pointed out by one of the [NetworkDynamics.jl devs](https://github.com/irregular-rhomboid/network-dynamics/issues/1#issuecomment-1571576405), ModelingToolkit also provides Jacobians, which gives it a big advantage over the two other approaches when actually solving the ODEs, which cannot be appreciated when only looking at the ODE function evaluations.
-The downside is that MTK can also take a significant time to compile the system.

 One thing I didn't use here, but tried and failed to get working a while ago is using [Split ODEs](https://docs.sciml.ai/DiffEqDocs/stable/types/split_ode_types/) to separate between the local nonlinear dynamics and the linear coupling dynamics.
 I don't expect this to affect the ODE function performance in this case.